sabbaghm/c-ll-verilog/README.md

 system-on-chips.
 However, due to the inherent syntax and symantec differences in general purpose high level languages such as C and HDLs and the complexity of this conversion, current HLS tools cannot yet satisfy all of the performance, area, and power requirements of the complex systems.
-Therefore, in the view of the author these tools are either used in a highly annotated manner (for e.g. using PRAGMAS or compiler directives) for a specific FPGA device and application or used for experimental as well as educational purposes.
+Therefore, in the view of the author these tools are either used in a highly annotated manner (for e.g. using PRAGMA or compiler directives) for a specific FPGA device and application or used for experimental as well as educational purposes.
 In this project we investigated the HLS process using an [LLVM](http://llvm.org) based framework, and by compiling a subset of branchless C statements to dataflow modeling [Verilog](http://www.verilog.com) code.